 MINIMUM AGE OF EMPLOYEES

 Ensuring employees meet the minimum age requirement is essential to the HR department’s operations.
-Organizations, under the Labor Law, are not allowed to hire children under the age of 18.
-However, they give training to underaged people for up to six hours per day.
+Under the Labor Law, organizations are not allowed to hire children under 18.
+However, they can train underaged people for up to six hours per day.